 As you see, to access the static member of a class, context resolution operator :: is used.
 When you access a static member within class methods, the context operator is optional.

-The static member of a class can be explicitly initialized with a desired value.
-To do this, it must be defined and initialized at the global level.
 For example, we have a class CParser used for parsing the text, and we need to count the total number of processed words and characters.
 We only need to declare the necessary class members as static and initialize them at the global level.
 Then all instances of the class will use common counters of words and characters.